ofer987/trike_trial/README.md

 # Trike Trial Application

 ## About the app
-This app is designed for help us evaluate potential recruits.
+This app is designed to help us evaluate potential recruits.

 The app contains a single endpoint that returns shipping rates for a given country.